santoshbhatt21/Understanding_citizenscience_species_segmentation/README.md

-# Tree species Segmentation in citizen science imagery
+# Tree species instance Segmentation in citizen science imagery

 This repository contains code for generating masks for citizen science plant photographs.
 I am using this repo to understand the process for the same.